mafda/mafda/README.md

 ### :octocat: hi, i'm maría fernanda rodríguez r.

-:earth_asia: colombian living in south korea.
+:earth_asia: colombian living in brazil.

 :dart: as a multimedia engineer, i have experience in front-end development, research, and recently i am working as a data scientist.